Technologicat/unpythonic/doc/features.md

    - `partition` from `itertools` [recipes](https://docs.python.org/3/library/itertools.html#itertools-recipes).
    - `find`: return the first item that matches a predicate.
 Convenience function; if you need them all, just use `filter` or a comprehension. **Added in v0.14.2.**
      - Can be useful for the occasional abuse of `collections.deque` as an *alist* [[1]](https://en.wikipedia.org/wiki/Association_list) [[2]](http://www.gigamonkeys.com/book/beyond-lists-other-uses-for-cons-cells.html).
 Use `.appendleft(...)` to add new items, and then this `find` to get the currently active association.
+   - `running_minmax`, `minmax`: Extract both min and max in one pass over an iterable.
+The `running_` variant is a scan and returns a generator; the just-give-me-the-final-result variant is a fold. **Added in v0.14.2.**
  - *math-related*:
    - `fixpoint`: arithmetic fixed-point finder (not to be confused with `fix`). **Added in v0.14.2.**
    - `within`: yield items from iterable until successive iterates are close enough.
 Useful with [Cauchy sequences](https://en.wikipedia.org/wiki/Cauchy_sequence). **Added in v0.14.2.**